wikipathways/wikipathways.github.io/help.md

 <hr>
 <div id="curate">
 <h1>Curate</h1>
 <p>To maintain WikiPathways as a high-quality pathway resource, a team of internal curators work to ensure the quality of new content and edits to existing content.
-Our <a href="https://new.wikipathways.org/academy/qaprotocol.html" target="_blank">Quality Assurance Protocol</a> covers things like:
+Our <a href="https://new.wikipathways.org/academy/qaprotocol.html" target="_blank">Quality Assurance Protocol</a> checks for the following things:
 <ul>
-<li>Pathway nodes are associated with valid database identifiers.</li>
+<li>Do pathway nodes have valid database identifiers?</li>
-<li>Interactions are properly connected to nodes.</li>
+<li>Are interactions properly connected to nodes?</li>
-<li>Pathway titles conform to guidelines.</li>
+<li>Do pathway titles conform to guidelines?</li>
-<li>Pathways have been tagged with appropriate ontology tags and have a useful description.</li>
+<li>Are all pathways tagged with appropriate ontology tags, and does each pathway have a useful description?</li>
 </ul>
 </p>
 <p>Anyone is welcome to join the WikiPathways Curator Community.
 Please <a href="https://github.com/wikipathways/wikipathways.github.io/discussions" target="_blank">contact us</a> if you are interested.</p>